zawachte/morgue/README.md

 ## Consuming the backups

-COMING soon: `morguectl`: tooling to simpify extraction and loading of the influxdb backups to a fresh influxdb and local grafana UI.
+Coming soon: `morguectl`: tooling to simpify extraction and loading of the influxdb backups to a fresh influxdb and local grafana UI.